michaelshumshum/skribbl-io_spamBot/README.md

 ## optional stuff
 - you can change `playerMinThreshold` on line 8 to whatever player count you want. don't put anything lower than 2 (obviously) or higher than 8 (max players in a game).
 - feel free to change the text it spams, the name of the bot, and the chat it shows.
-- you can disable line 11 if you want to see the game. i have the option turned on so i can free up some ram.
+- you can disable line 123 if you want to see the game. i have the option turned on so i can free up some ram.

 ## CHANGELOG
 V1.0
-- release.
+- initial release.

 V1.1
 - imported the threading module to read chat live instead of updating every 5 seconds.
-- code has been optimised to look neater (and for a future project that may or may not be related to this).
+- code has been optimised to look neater.
+- starting work on botswarm.